jericho066/creavyn/README.md

 ### Screenshots

 #### Choose Your Template
-Start with one of our professionally designed templates - Minimal or Bold.
+Start with one of its professionally designed templates - Minimal or Bold.
 <img src="screenshots/template.png" width="800">

 #### Build in Real-Time